Intersex people and intersectionality

 - Read ‘The Powers of Testosterone: Obscuring Race and Regional Bias in the Regulation of Women Athletes’ by Karkazis and Jordan-Young →

 The racialisation of different populations also has a relationship to the ways that intersex people are treated.
-Intersex bodies became medicalised at the same time as women and sexual minorities, but these processes of medicalisation also problematised racialised difference and “transmutation” (Reis, 2012).
-Different racialised minorities have been seen as masculinised or feminised in comparison to white women and men.
-In sport, black women have come under particular scrutiny (Karkazis and Jordan-Young, 2018).
+Intersex bodies became medicalised at the same time as women and sexual minorities, but these processes of medicalisation also problematised racialised difference and “transmutation” (Reis 2012).
+Different racialised populations have been seen as masculinised or feminised in comparison to white women and men (for example, see Mogul and others 2011).
+In sport, black and other non-white women have come under particular scrutiny (Karkazis and Jordan-Young 2018).

 **DAY SEVEN (post 2): Forced sterilisation of women and girls with disability and unnecessary medical procedures on intersex children**